 15. Rock Climbing in Leonidio

 Leonidio in Arkadia is known as the rock climbing capital of the Peloponnese among enthusiasts, and it is one of the hottest up-and-coming destinations for the sport in the entire country.
 Indeed in recent years it has been the site of a successful festival that attracts climbers from Greece and abroad.
 In the wider area you will find more than 1,000 rock climbing routes of varying degrees of difficulty.
 In the Kokkinovrachos sector alone there are 169, in the sector Mars there are 35, in Twin Caves there are 38, and so on.

-- Picnics are organized every weekend in May and June by the guesthouse Dimosthethins, tel. +30 23430-41302, Cost: 12 euros per person, depending on group size, reduced rates for children.
+- Firefly Picnics: Picnics are organized every weekend in May and June by the guesthouse Dimosthenis, Tel. +30 23430-41302, Cost: 15-30 euros per person, depending on group size, reduced rates for children.
 Picnics can include bike rides.